yyjlincoln/NowAskMe-Server/docs/ErrorCodes.md

 The argument supplied is invalid or could not be converted to the expected format.
 (When convertion function raises an exception)

+## -20000 Family

+### -20001 Request Failed

+RequestMap could not map the route to a valid endpoint.

 ### -99999

 Internal Server Error